Understanding the Unique Risks and Insurance Needs of Ecommerce BusinessesInsurance Explained

 General Liability Insurance: Usually considered the foundation of any risk management program, general liability insurance covers third-party bodily injury and property damage claims.
 If you plan on leasing an office, you’re going to need general liability coverage.
 If anyone visits your office and suffers an injury, this will cover your legal obligations and other potential expenses.
 However, if you are initially operating out of your home, do not presume your Homeowners policy will protect you.
 Homeowners insurance policies have restrictions and exclusions regarding business activities.
 The best option is securing a separate policy for your commercial venture to assure the business is properly insured.

 Product Liability Insurance: As stated earlier, product liability insurance is essential coverage for ecommerce businesses because the products are at the center of your operations.
 Any product that you sell creates a potential for a lawsuit if a customer is injured while using that product.
 Manufacturing defects, design flaws or improper/inaccurate instructions or warnings can generate severe liabilities for any ecommerce business, regardless of your role in the distribution chain.
 Consequently, purchasing product liability insurance as part of the general liability policy is a prudent business decision that should not be taken lightly.
-Also, it is important to note further products liability insurance is not included under a Homeowners policy.
+Also, it is important to note that product liability insurance is not included under a Homeowners policy.

 Your insurance broker needs to understand your business process so that an accurate picture is given the insurance company regarding the risks associated with your product.